 - Unofficial transcripts from all universities and colleges attended.
 Official copies of your transcripts are only required if you are admitted and decide to enroll in our program.
 For the Brandeis five-year program, applicants must be able to complete the bachelor’s degree after the first year of the two-year Biotechnology program.
 All other applicants must provide a final transcript indicating successful completion of an undergraduate degree program before registration.

 - Two letters of recommendation, which the admissions committee prefers to be submitted online.

 - A curriculum vitae (CV) or resumé.

 - A statement of purpose indicating your reasons for undertaking graduate study in biotechnology.
 In addition, please describe your qualifications for the academic program and your future career goals.
 Also, please outline your specific interests and any experience in the biosciences workforce.
 For Brandeis students applying to the five-year program, please describe how your bachelor’s degree requirements can be met in the first year of the program.

 - Graduate Record Exam (GRE) or Graduate Management Admission Test (GMAT) is required, except for Brandeis undergraduates applying to the five-year B.A./M.S. or B.S./M.S. program.
 Our institution codes are 3092 for GRE and 3FD-1Z-75 for GMAT.

 The program typically awards financial aid/merit scholarships of about $8,500 per year to matriculated students in the MS program.
 There is no additional application; all applicants are automatically considered for the scholarship.
-Each year three Diversity, Excellence and Inclusion Scholarships provide full tuition, a $10,000 stipend, and health insurance for students from underrepresented minorities; details are available.
+Each year up to three Diversity, Excellence and Inclusion Scholarships provide full tuition, a $10,000 stipend, and health insurance for students from underrepresented minorities; details are available.